ecpp/step-to-graph/framework/README.md

 A special class, DisplayManager, ensures only one display context is initialized per worker process:

-• When the worker process starts, worker_init() calls DisplayManager.initialize() if the user requested images.
+* When the worker process starts, worker_init() calls DisplayManager.initialize() if the user requested images.
-• DisplayManager uses init_display() internally to set up a small 320×240 window for rendering and snapshots.
+* DisplayManager uses init_display() internally to set up a small 320×240 window for rendering and snapshots.
-• Subsequent calls to DisplayManager.get_display() in that process return the same shared display context rather than creating multiple windows.
+* Subsequent calls to DisplayManager.get_display() in that process return the same shared display context rather than creating multiple windows.

 #### 2. Single-Process Rendering Flow

 Inside each process:

-• The code obtains the display context from DisplayManager.get_display().
+* The code obtains the display context from DisplayManager.get_display().
-• Before rendering each shape, any previously rendered objects are cleared.
+* Before rendering each shape, any previously rendered objects are cleared.
-• The shape is added to the display context as an AIS_Shape, the view is fitted to show the entire geometry, and then the view is “dumped” to a PNG file.
+* The shape is added to the display context as an AIS_Shape, the view is fitted to show the entire geometry, and then the view is “dumped” to a PNG file.
-• Once the snapshot is saved, the AIS_Shape is removed from the display context to free resources.
+* Once the snapshot is saved, the AIS_Shape is removed from the display context to free resources.

 #### 3. Extracting Part Images vs. Full Assembly

 In extract_images(), each part shape is rendered individually (unless --only-full-assembly was specified).
 If a shape is valid, the display pipeline is:

-• Remove any previously displayed geometry with RemoveAll().
+* Remove any previously displayed geometry with RemoveAll()
-• Display the current part as an AIS_Shape.
+* Display the current part as an AIS_Shape.
-• FitAll() to center it on the screen.
+* FitAll() to center it on the screen.
-• Dump() the result to a PNG file.
+* Dump() the result to a PNG file.
-• Check for completion (i.e., that the PNG file actually exists and is non-empty).
+* Check for completion (i.e., that the PNG file actually exists and is non-empty).

 After all parts are processed, one final “full assembly” snapshot is rendered using the combined shape.
 This image is saved under the name `<filename>`_full_assembly.png.